Policy Transmission Framework and Market Repricing

-This matters because similar-looking events can produce very different outcomes depending on where they enter the system and which channels carry them forward.
+This matters because similar-looking events can produce very different outcomes once they move through the system.
 A change in monetary policy, for example, does not affect the economy in the same way as a change in taxation, a transfer program, or a sudden disruption in supply.
-Even when two impulses appear to push in the same direction, they may differ in speed, breadth, and visibility once they begin moving through households, firms, lenders, and markets.
+Even when two impulses appear to point in the same direction, they can differ in speed, breadth, and visibility once they pass through households, firms, lenders, and markets.

 How policy and shocks enter the economy

 Every transmission sequence begins with a source event, but the source is only the starting point.
-A policy decision, a commodity disruption, a credit event, or a demand reversal does not jump straight to output or markets.
-It first alters intermediate conditions such as disposable income, financing costs, production feasibility, collateral values, liquidity, and confidence.
-Those intermediate changes determine how far the original impulse travels and where the pressure shows up first.
+A policy decision, a commodity disruption, a credit event, or a demand reversal does not move straight to output or markets.
+It first changes intermediate conditions such as disposable income, financing costs, production feasibility, collateral values, liquidity, and confidence.
+Those intermediate shifts determine how far the original impulse travels and where pressure appears first.

 Non-policy shocks follow the same logic of propagation even though they begin outside formal policy institutions.
 A demand shock starts from spending, confidence, credit appetite, or external demand and then moves into production plans, pricing power, hiring, and inventory behavior.
-A supply disturbance starts from capacity, inputs, logistics, or energy availability and then works through margins, output constraints, and relative prices.
+A supply disturbance follows a similar path from inputs, logistics, energy availability, or capacity constraints into margins, output, and relative pricing.
 In both cases, what matters is not only the origin of the shock but the route it takes afterward.

 Main transmission channels